 Chinese hamster ovary cells (CHO) were obtained from L. Middleton, Eastern Kentucky University.
-CHO cells were unfrozen.
-Preliminary cell culturing included the use of a solution made of Dulbecco's Modified Eagle Medium (DMEM), penicillin and streptomycin to prevent bacteria from growing, and 10% FBS (fetal bovine serum) as a cell culturing supplement.
+CHO cells were thawed from minus eighty freezer.
+Preliminary cell culturing included the use of a solution using Dulbecco's Modified Eagle Medium (DMEM), penicillin and streptomycin to prevent bacteria from growing, and 10% FBS (fetal bovine serum) as a cell culturing supplement.
 T25 and T75 flasks were used for cell culturing.
 The CHO cells were cultured in vitro at 37°C in a humidified 6% CO2 incubator.
 The cells were replated when the cells reached an 80% confluency.
-All treatments of cells were done in a sterile fume hood to prevent contamination.
+All treatments of cells were done in a sterile laminar flow to prevent contamination.
 Six-well plates were used for the experiments excluding the p53 testing where a ninety-six well plate was used.